 A recent study shows that 75% of employers see coding bootcamp graduates as just as capable and prepared to become high performers as those with college degrees.
 And given that the average base pay for web developers in the U.S. is $88,488 (as of the time of this writing), the potential return on investment in coding bootcamp is undeniable.

-What’s the difference between web development and software development?
+What's the difference between web development and software development?
 To most people, probably not much.
-But to those interested in starting a career in programming, and starting it quickly, the differences are significant.
+But to those interested in how to get into software development or any kind of programming quickly, the differences are significant.

 The world needs both software developers and web developers.
 So if you have the time and money to invest in becoming a software developer, then you can likely look forward to an exciting and rewarding career.